sp00m/bow/README.md

 ### bow.middleware(config)

-Registers a new middleware.
+Registers a new middleware, expects one `config` object argument:

 #### config.version

-The version of this middleware, must be unique between all middlewares.
+**Required**, the version of this middleware, must be unique between all middlewares.

 #### config.getCriteriaFromListenerId

-A function that takes one single `listenerId` argument, and returns a promise resolved with the corresponding listener criteria.
+**Required**, a function that takes one single `listenerId` argument, and returns a promise resolved with the corresponding listener criteria.

 ### bow.inbound(config)

-Registers a new inbound.
+Registers a new inbound, expects one `config` object argument:

 #### config.path

-The path of this inbound, must be unique between all inbounds.
+**Required**, the path of this inbound, must be unique between all inbounds.
 This path will then be passed to Koa router, **mapped to the HTTP method `POST`**. **The path cannot be `/health`**, as it is reserved for health check (returns an empty `200` response).

 #### config.getMessageFromRequestBody

-A function that takes one single `body` argument as found in the HTTP request body, and returns a promise resolved with a *message* object, defined by:
+**Required**, a function that takes one single `body` argument as found in the HTTP request body, and returns a promise resolved with a *message* object, defined by:

 - a `name` property, that will be the `eventName` parameter passed to [Socket.IO `socket.emit(...)`](https://socket.io/docs/emit-cheatsheet/);
 - a `payload` property, that will be the `eventPayload`parameter passed to [Socket.IO `socket.emit(...)`](https://socket.io/docs/emit-cheatsheet/);